-This academic vision and social commitment I appeal to the Ministry of Higher education, Government of Karnataka to give me an opportunity to work as Vice Chancellor.
+This academic vision and social commitment I appeal to the Ministry of Higher education, Government of Karnataka to give me an opportunity to workin any of the University in Karnataka and India..
 I am confident that I will contribute to society and growth of education in our soil.